What is packet sniffing?

 When packet sniffing is used by hackers to conduct unauthorized monitoring of internet activity, network administrators can use one of several methods for detecting sniffers on the network.
 Armed with this early warning, they can take steps to protect data from illicit sniffers.

-NETSCOUT's Omnis Security platform utilizes packet-based analysis for advanced threat analytics and response.
+NETSCOUT's Omnis Network Security platform utilizes packet-based analysis for advanced threat analytics and response.

 What is the difference between the term “sniffer” and “Sniffer?”